Toowoomba: Governance

 Toowoomba is the seat of the Toowoomba Region local government area.
 The city is represented in the Parliament of Queensland by three seats: Toowoomba North, Toowoomba South and Condamine.
 In the Commonwealth Parliament, Toowoomba forms part of the Division of Groom, which is held by Garth Hamilton for the Liberal National Party of Queensland.

-The current Mayor of Toowoomba is Paul Antonio, who was elected in 2012 and is currently serving his third term.
+The current mayor of the Toowoomba Region is Geoff McDonald, who succeeded Paul Antonio after his retirement in July 2023.

 Crime

-Toowoomba has had a large amount of crime over the past years, but is still on average less than other parts of Queensland.
+Toowoomba has had some amounts of crime, but is still on average less than other parts of Queensland.
 In 2018, the Royal Automobile Club of Queensland described Toowoomba as "one of Queensland's car theft hot spots", noting that there were insurance claims for over 3,000 cars stolen over a three-year period from Harristown alone.

 Economy

 The Australian Defence Force is also present in the local community, with the city providing housing and amenities for many of the personnel based at the Oakey Army Aviation Centre (in Oakey, 29 km NW of Toowoomba) and Borneo Barracks at Cabarlah to the city's North.
-The headquarters of Heritage Bank, which is Australia's largest mutual bank, FK Gardners and Wagners are located in Toowoomba.
-Toowoomba itself, acts as the service centre for an economic area that reaches from the Western edge of Ipswich in the East, to Northern New South Wales in the south and the QLD Border to the west.
+The headquarters of People First Bank (Heritage Bank), which is Australia's largest mutual bank, FK Gardners, Wagners, McNab, Mort and Co Beef and Namoi Cotton are all located in Toowoomba.
+The city itself acts as the service centre for an economic area that reaches from the Western edge of Ipswich in the East, to Northern New South Wales in the south and the QLD Border to the west.